KanzaFatima/Building-Intution-for-DNS/README.md

 Then on Client-1 ping search, and observe the results of the CNAME record, we can see google's ip address.

-Browse search.mydomain.com but it will not going to match the certificate but We force it to resolve it to google through cname record.
+Browse search.mydomain.com but it will not going to match the certificate but we still force it to resolve it to google through cname record.

 </p>
 <br />